Prounckk/eremeev/content/resume/index.md

 Managed marketing infrastructure at Lightspeed POS Inc. (NYSE: LSPD) (TSX: LSPD), but now focusing on building, testing and shipping code.

-I’m the guy, that is still in slack until midnight and creates PRs on weekends, just because I like programming and solving problems.
+I’m the nerd that still in Slack until midnight and creates PRs on weekends just because I like programming and solving problems.

 ## Summary